How Long Does It Take to Become a Barber? 2026 Timeline by State

 FULL-TIME STUDY

-You can complete your hours in the course of one school year, which works out to be nine or ten months, and the exact length will vary depending on the teaching schedule of the school you’ve chosen, as well as their vacations.
+You can complete your hours in the course of one school year, which works out to be nine or ten months, and the exact length will vary depending on the teaching schedule of the school you’ve chosen, as well as its vacations.

 Part-time will draw the process out, and you might need to complete your training over two years or even longer.